Russia presses invasion to outskirts of Ukrainian capital | Politics

 "Now we see him for what he is - a bloodstained aggressor who believes in imperial conquest," Johnson said of Putin.

-The US sanctions will target Russian banks, oligarchs, state-controlled companies and high-tech sectors, Biden said, but they were designed not to disrupt global energy markets.
-Russian oil and natural gas exports are vital energy sources for Europe.

 Zelenskyy urged the US and West to go further and cut the Russians from the SWIFT system, a key financial network that connects thousands of banks around the world.
-The White House has been reluctant to immediately cut Russia from SWIFT, worried it could cause enormous economic problems in Europe and elsewhere in the West.
+The White House has been reluctant to do that, worried it could cause enormous economic problems in Europe and elsewhere in the West.

-While some nervous Europeans speculated about a possible new world war, the US and its NATO partners have shown no indication they would send troops into Ukraine, fearing a larger conflict.
-NATO reinforced its members in Eastern Europe as a precaution, and Biden said the U.S. was deploying additional forces to Germany to bolster NATO.

 Ukrainians were urged to shelter in place and not to panic.